 If decorating with icing, wait until the cookies are baked and completely cool.

 - 1 pinch of salt (to preserve whiteness)

 - 2-3 drops of lemon juice (for shine)

 - 1 tablespoon of corn starch

 – Beat the egg white with an electric mixer until firm peaks form.
 (2-3 minutes).

 – Add half of the sugar mixture to the beaten egg white, start slowly (otherwise it will go all over) increase the speed gradually, work for about 3 minutes, add the second half of sugar mixture in a similar manner and beat for 5 minutes.
 Add the lemon juice at the end and combine through.
 The icing should be a thick cream consistency.
 Use with a piping bag to decorate the cookies.
-Plastic sandwich bags are a popular substitute for piping bags, cut a tiny hole at the corner as it will stretch further with the icing.
+Plastic sandwich bags could also be used for piping, cut only a tiny hole at one corner as it will stretch further with the icing.